rweigel/hxform/README.md

 # Tests

 See the files in the [test](https://github.com/rweigel/hxform/tree/master/test) directory.
-The result form executing the files is stored in a `.log` file.
+The result from executing the files is stored in a `.log` file.

 To run, execute